palinalif/TomoriBot/help-commands-draft.md

 **Note**: This is about **how I behave** (personality, tone, settings).
 For **what I remember** (facts, memories), see `/help memory` instead!

-## 🎭 Personality Presets
+## 🎭 Personality Personas
 Control my core personality and behavior:

-**Preset Commands** (`/preset`):
+**Persona Commands** (`/persona`):
-- `/preset create` - Create a custom personality from scratch
+- `/persona create` - Create a custom personality from scratch
-- `/preset generate` - AI-generate a personality based on your description
+- `/persona generate` - AI-generate a personality based on your description
-- `/preset default` - Switch to default personality
+- `/persona default` - Switch to default personality
-- `/preset export` - Export your preset to share or backup
+- `/persona export` - Export your persona to share or backup
-- `/preset import` - Import a preset from a file
+- `/persona import` - Import a persona from a file

-**What Presets Include:**
+**What Personas Include:**
 - Personality attributes (traits, characteristics)
 - Sample dialogues (example conversations I learn from)
 - Custom avatar for that personality
 - Behavior and tone settings

-**Footer Text**: Presets are the foundation of my personality! • Next: Teaching Commands
+**Footer Text**: Personas are the foundation of my personality! • Next: Teaching Commands

 ---